 The Company issued warrants to purchase 1,596 shares of common stock in 2018 in conjunction with convertible debt financing that have a redemption provision providing the holder the right to have the Company redeem all or any portion of the warrant (or shares it has converted into) at a purchase price equal to the fair market value of the shares as determined by the board of directors or an independent appraiser.
 As a result of this redemption provision, the warrants have been classified as a liability in the financial statements based on ASC 480 - Distinguishing Liabilities from Equity.
 These warrants have an exercise price of \$14.40 per share and a term of 10 years.
 The warrants are marked to market each reporting period.
-The fair value is \$2,926 and \$35,453 at June 30, 2024 and December 31, 2023, respectively.
+The fair value was \$457 and \$35,453 at September 30, 2024 and December 31, 2023, respectively.

-The Company issued 2,000 and 22,223 warrants to its underwriters as part of our initial public offering in fiscal 2023 and follow-on offering in fiscal 2024, respectively.
-The underwriter warrants have a term of 10 years.
+The Company issued 2,000 warrants to its underwriters as part of our initial public offering in fiscal 2023.
+In fiscal 2024, the Company issued an additional 22,223 warrants in February, and 266,600 warrants in July to its underwriters as part of our follow-on offerings in fiscal 2024.
+The underwriter warrants have a term of 5 years.

-The Company also issued warrants in 2019, 2023, and 2024 which did not meet the criteria under ASC 480 to be classified as a liability, and instead meet equity classification criteria.
+The Company also issued warrants in fiscal years 2019, 2023, and 2024 which did not meet the criteria under ASC 480 to be classified as a liability, and instead meet the equity classification criteria.